PhilippSchweizer/fend-cat-clicker/README.md

 > "The application should display two cats.
 Each cat includes the cat's name, a picture of the cat [and] text showing the number of clicks.
 The number of clicks should increment when each cat picture is clicked."

-To me it is not entirely clear wether the two click counter should be independent from each other, but I assume it for now.
+To me it is not entirely clear wether the two click counters should be independent from each other, but I assume it for now.